 Should you opt for liability-only coverage to save on car insurance?

-It’s definitely possible to get liability-only coverage for less than $100 per month.
+Getting liability-only coverage for less than $100 per month is possible.
 This is the minimum level of coverage required by most states and is generally the least expensive type of insurance to carry on your vehicle.

-In fact, the average rate for state minimum coverage is $511, or about $43 per month.
-But that doesn’t mean you should – remember, liability coverage only covers the property and injuries of others if you’re in an at-fault accident – it doesn’t cover your own vehicle.
+The average rate for state minimum coverage is $511, or about $43 per month.
+But that doesn’t mean you should – liability coverage only covers the property and injuries of others if you’re in an at-fault accident – it doesn’t cover your vehicle.

 Is $100 a month for car insurance a good price?